Managers guide to death in service

-If you have any questions about a deceased colleague who was in a pension scheme, contact the Pensions Department on 0843 751 1700.
-You can also visit the website the pensions website for more information on the death in service benefit payable.
+If you have any questions about a deceased colleague who was in a pension scheme, contact the Pensions Department on 0330 606 1000.
+You can also visit the Co-op pensions website for more information on the death in service benefit payable.

 Non-pension scheme members

 HR Services will email you a copy of the Data Request/Indemnity Form for Non-Pensioned and Redundant colleagues (DIS6).
-You’ll need some information from the deceased colleagues’ family to complete these forms, so you should arrange to meet them – there’s more information about meeting the family below.
+You’ll need some information from the deceased colleague’s family to complete this form, so you should arrange to meet them – there’s more information about meeting the family below.

 You should ask the family for an original copy of the Death Certificate, or the Interim Death Certificate if the cause of death hasn’t been determined yet.
 Just so you’re aware, no copies or other documents will be accepted.
 If the colleague has died abroad and the Death Certificate isn’t in English, you’ll need to ask the family for a new Death Certificate in English which they can get from the Coroner.

-Please send the completed forms by email to email@example.com and post the Death Certificate by recorded delivery to: HR Benefits Team, Department 10406, 7th floor, 1 Angel Square, Manchester, M60 0AG.
+Please send the completed form by email to [email@example.com] and post the Death Certificate by recorded delivery to: Co-op Pensions Department, 7th Floor, 1 Angel Square, Manchester, M60 0AG.
 The Death Certificate will be returned to the deceased colleague’s family by recorded delivery after the death in service payment has been made.

-The payment will be sent by BACS transfer to the family and the HR Benefits Team will let you know when that’s happened.
+The Co-op Pensions team will contact the family to arrange a payment to be sent by BACS transfer.
+The team will also let you know when that’s happened.
 There’s nothing more you need to do - but you might just want to contact the family again to check that everything’s been received.

 Accidental death (pension and non-pension scheme members)